 Stands for standard definition, which is the lowest quality content you can watch on broadcast TV.

-Smart TVs connect to the internet via an ethernet connection, Wi-Fi or an external device (such as a set-top box or games console) to give you access to a range of extra services on the TV.
+Smart TVs give you access to a range of extra services via the internet.
+They connect to the internet using either an ethernet connection, wi-fi or an external device (such as a set-top box or games console).

 Some TVs have one or more USB ports that can be used to connect USB devices, such as USB memory sticks for viewing photos on the TV, or external hard disk drives for a TV's PVR functionality.